Creative Ways to Write a Thank-You Note for Donations

 5. Pick Up the Phone or Send a Text

-When you pick up the phone or send a quick text to thank a donor for their gift, it offers an opportunity to connect with that person in a more relaxed, organic way.
-Plus, a three-minute phone call can increase first-time donor retention by 30%.1 If done well, this small interaction can make a donor’s day and help build a lasting connection with your organization.
+When you pick up the phone or send a quick text to thank a donor for their gift, it creates an opportunity to connect with that person in a more relaxed, organic way.

-6. Send Donation Thank-You Letters
+6. Send Donation Thank You Letters

-7. Prioritize Handwritten Thank-You Notes
+7. Prioritize Handwritten Thank You Notes

-A handwritten note from a staff member or volunteer adds a meaningful, personal touch to your stewardship strategy.
-These notes are so effective because a donor can immediately see the time and effort it took for someone to write the message.
+A handwritten note from a staff member or volunteer adds a meaningful, personal touch to your donor stewardship strategy.
+These notes are effective because a donor can immediately see the time and effort it took for someone to write the message.

 8. Send Anniversary Cards